neicnordic/sda-pipeline/cmd/backup/backup.md

 # sda-pipeline: backup

-Merges data with the encryption header and moves it to backup storage.
+Moves data to backup storage and optionally merges it with the encryption header.

 ## Service Description
 The backup service copies files from the archive storage, reattaches the encryption header, and writes the complete file to backup storage.